fkozmik/NixOS-work-config/README.md

 ## Structure

 - `configuration.nix`: Entrypoint, basic configs such as keymaps, fonts or networking variables; whatever configuration that is vowed to stay as it is.
+- `flake.nix`: Only the Cosmic DE Flake ATM.
+- `flake.lock`: //
 - `Base`: Folder containing a tad more advanced configurations depending on what I like ATM *¯\\_(ツ)_/¯*.
   - `base.nix`: Mostly Nix Options with programs and services.
   - `${DesktopEnvironment}.nix`: GUI confs
-  - `hardware-configuration.nix`: The auto-generated conf-file (Git Ignored).
 - `Users`: Folder containing personal configurations.
   - `aliases.nix`: The name should tell you exactly what it does ^^
   - `editors.nix`: Where I'll define my editors (Vim and VScodium) and their extensions (if any).
-  - `networking-clients.nix`: Basically my `/etc/hosts` (Git Ignored for client's privacy reasons)
   - `users.nix`: I am alone there but I need to define the packages and the security options I need somewhere, right ?
+- `_nixos-work-hidden`: Using a private repo, as GitIgnored files aren't symlinked into the store while using Flakes.
+  - `hardware-configuration.nix`: The auto-generated conf-file.
+  - `networking-clients.nix`: Basically my `/etc/hosts`.

 ## Tooling and applications I use